 |130lb Cover||350 gsm|

 As you can see, there are pairs of items that have the same weight on this list:

 1 and 5 are the same (example: 20lb Bond/Writing/Ledger and 50lb Book/Text/Offset)

 3 and 7 are the same

 10 and 9 are similar (example: 100lb Text and 67lb Bristol)

 Bond, Writing, Ledger, Offset, Bristol and Index stocks are all UNCOATED.
 That means they are porous sheets that will absorb ink.
 These are often used for letterhead or any type of form that needs to be filled out.
 This type of sheet is also often used to create a “natural” or “earthy” printed look.

 Most book and text weight stocks are COATED sheets.
-See www.clearprint.com/articles/printing/difference-coated-uncoated-paper for more information on coated vs. uncoated sheets.
+Get more information in this article on coated vs. uncoated sheets.

 For more information about this GSM Paper Weight Chart, types of paper, or for help with your print project please give a call at 818-709-1220 or email us here.